GitHub Actions as CI/CD

 Publishing to GitHub pages

 You can also use GitHub Actions to run tests on your code.
-For example, if you have an R package, you can set up a workflow to run testthat tests when code is pushed to the test branch, and only promote to the prod branch if the tests pass.
+For example, if we had Shiny for Python package, we could set up a workflow to run unit tests when the code is pushed to the test branch, and only promote to the prod branch if the tests pass.
+We’ll use the application from Python App Logging.1

 Workflow file